tanbro/redis_func_cache/README.md

   However, you can define a custom mixin that inherits from `AbstractHashMixin`, in which you can implement your own hash function to support compatibility across Python versions.

-  Additionally, the decorator **cannot be used with native or built-in functions** due to same limitation.
+  Additionally, the decorator **cannot be used with native or built-in functions**: they carry no stable cross-process function identity for key calculation, so they are rejected with a `TypeError` — regardless of the `use_bytecode` setting.

 ## Test